tandpco/SaveTheStorks/readme.md

 * Node.JS ( http://nodejs.org/ )
 * Grunt `sudo npm install -g grunt-cli`

-## Setup
-1. Open terminal and `cd` to the directory of this file.
-2. Type `npm i`
-3. Copy the contents of `./momentum.example.json` to `momentum.json`
-4. Setup the values of `momentum.json` with the information you received from your account rep.

 ## Usage
 1. Open terminal and `cd` to the directory of this file.
 2. Type `grunt watch`